 3. The Cluny Museum of Middle Ages

-A former part of an important complex headquartering the Order of Cluny, this old townhome of the Abbotts of Cluny now houses the stunning Museum of Middle-Ages.
+A former part of an important complex headquartering the Order of Cluny, this old townhome of the Abbotts of Cluny now houses the stunning National Museum of Middle-Ages the Musée de Cluny.
 Although rebuilt several times, its architecture is one of the only one remaining in Paris which clearly shows Middle-Ages architecture.

 The structure is intelligently built incorporating the much older Roman remains of Lutetia thermal baths – the visit of which is included in the Museum entrance fee.

-While visiting the museum, do not miss the 6 world-renowned tapestries of the Lady and the Unicorn, and the Middle-Ages gardens – which is a quiet park, adjacent to the museum, and displaying plants and spices which often populated gardens at the time.
+While visiting the museum, do not miss the 6 world-renowned tapestries of the Lady and the Unicorn, and the Middle-Ages Gardens – which is a quiet park, adjacent to the outdoor sculpture museum, and displaying plants and spices which often populated gardens at the time.

 For your information, the museum is currently undergoing important renovations.
-The access to the old mansion, and the route of the visit have significantly been limited.
-The frigidarium – cold room – of the thermal baths ruins, and the room of the Lady and the Unicorn are still accessible.
-For a full access, you must wait until the end of 2020 when the whole renovated complex will reopen.
+The access to the old mansion and the route of the visit have significantly been limited.
+The frigidarium – cold room – of the Roman baths ruins, and the room of the Lady and the Unicorn are still accessible.
+For full access, you must wait until the end of 2020 when the whole renovated complex will reopen.

 4. Around the Sorbonne University

-Climbing the highest point of the Left Bank – Mount Sainte Genevieve – the Rue Saint Jacques runs across the intellectual heart of Paris.
+Climbing the highest point of the Left Bank – Mount Saint Genevieve – the Rue Saint Jacques runs across the intellectual heart of Paris.